egiosub/egiosub/README.md

 - 👋 Hi, I’m @egiosub
-- 👀 I’m interested in technology, boards sports and anything agile
+- 👀 I’m interested in technology, board sports and anything agile
 - 📫 How to reach me: drop me a message :)

 <!---